Here are a few things about me:

 - I believe travel is the best way to educate yourself and learn about others

 When I was 16, I started working in the tourism industry at a local Vistor Information Centre as a summer job.
 Everyday I would meet people from all over the world who came to visit my little town of Lockeport in Nova Scotia.
 I never really thought about Lockeport being a good place to visit.
 But to tourists, it is the perfect little island escape with beautiful beaches, friendly people, and great seafood.
 I didn’t realize how lucky I was to live in such a place until I started listening to how others appreciated it and got a different perspective.
-Now when I visit my parents, I appreciate how safe it is to live there, the friendly people, the beautiful scenery, and great food.

 The view from my home where I grew up in Lockeport overlooking the harbour